rspec/rspec-metagem/README.markdown

-# Rspec Core
+# RSpec Core

-Rspec is an automated testing framework for Ruby, designed for use in Behaviour Driven Development and Test Driven Development.
+RSpec is an automated testing framework for Ruby, designed for use in Behaviour Driven Development and Test Driven Development.

-rspec-core includes the Rspec runner, output formatters, and the `rspec` command.
+rspec-core includes the RSpec runner, output formatters, and the `rspec` command.

 ## Upgrading from rspec-1.x